mariannDiaz/passwordGenerator/README.md

 ## 💫 The New Python Tool: secrets

-  ▪️I used the secrets library to ensure that every selected
+  ▪️I used the secrets library to generate cryptographically secure random values.
-    character in your password is safely managed through cryptography.

 ## 🗝️ Main features: